Starcounter/Starcounter.Startup/README.md

 }
 ```

 The snippet above will register a handler under "/DogsApp/partial/Dogs".
-This handler will return `DogViewModel`, but will only be available via `Self.Get`.
+This handler will return `DogViewModel`, but will only be available to Blending engine.
+⚠️ This snippet is obsolete - it's easier to use `[Url("/DogsApp/Dogs", AccessibleExternally = false)]` to achieve the same effect.

 ### Handling URI parameters, working with Context